 When my son started college on the other side of the state, he began juggling school, a part-time job, his new social life, new living arrangements, and adjusting to being away from home.
-I noticed through our short weekly conversations that he was feeling overwhelmed trying to make it all work.
-Most of his updates focused on all that was going wrong.
+I noticed through our short weekly conversations that he was feeling overwhelmed.
+Most of his updates focused on what was going wrong.

-As a new college parent, I was feeling stressed out about it all too; mostly about how I could help him without lecturing or meddling.
+As a new college parent, I was feeling stressed out about, too; mostly about how I could help him without lecturing or meddling.

 It’s understandable that starting college is stressful for him.
-And, if your student doesn’t learn some tools to help manage it, the stress will only get worse over time.
+And, if your student doesn’t learn some tools to help manage it, stress gets worse over time.
 That can lead to illness, frustration and even depression.

 So how can we as parents help them manage?